 1. What Matters?
 And, Are Your Campaign Metrics Aligned with Larger Business Goals?

-So, rather than having a marketing objective that is connected to something traditional like Cost Per Acquisition (CPA) or Return on Ad Spend (ROAS), your bank or credit union should be tracking the actual revenue impacts that are tied to these campaigns.
-AND perhaps even more importantly, you should also consider the lifetime total value of these new customers or conversions when determining your target budgets.
+Rather than having a marketing objective that is connected to something traditional like Cost Per Acquisition (CPA) or Return on Ad Spend (ROAS), your bank or credit union should be tracking the actual revenue impacts that are tied to these campaigns.
+And perhaps even more importantly, you should also consider the lifetime total value of these new customers or conversions when determining your target budgets.

 In fact, Google has seen a 9x gap between a one-time Cost Per Acquisition and the lifetime value of a customer!